 What is an Emulator?

 An emulator is a software that enables one computer system to behave like another computer system.
-For running smartphone Apps on PC, the emulator behaves as an Android system which can be installed on the Windows and the Apps from Store are installed on the emulator.
-So, without much delay let us start the list of top best simulators for Windows and Mac.
+For running smartphone Apps on a PC, the emulator behaves like an Android system that can be installed on Windows and the Apps from Store are installed on the emulator.
+So, without much delay let us start the list of the top best simulators for Windows and Mac.

 Best Android Emulator for PC

-Here are the Best Android Emulators for PC on Windows and Mac to run Android Apps on Computer.
+Here are the Best Android Emulators for PC on Windows and Mac to run Android Apps and Games on computers.

 MEmu is preloaded with Google Play Store so you can browse and install the Apps on the PC easily.
-It also associates itself the APK files on your Windows STorage and when you double click the file, the emulator will prompt to install the App.
-The developers at MEmu regularly release the updates to add more features and fix any issues with the App.
-The software helps in deep integration of mouse and keyboard to play the games smoothly.
+It also associates itself with the APK files on your Windows Storage and when you double-click the file, the emulator will prompt to install the App.
+The developers at MEmu regularly release updates to add more features and fix any issues with the App.
+The software helps in the deep integration of the mouse and keyboard to play the games smoothly.

 Minimum System Requirements